 Follow the Directions and Communicate with Your Contractor

-And lastly, hire a professional installer, and talk to them about the acclimation process.
+If you're not experienced with the process, hire a professional installer, and talk to them about the acclimation process.
 Make sure they understand the concept of equilibrium moisture content and speak holistically about the greater climatic concerns of your location.
 If they acclimate based only on a set time length, or if they insist on installing before establishing current living conditions because they are behind schedule, consider finding a new installer.
 Hardwood flooring is a big investment, and you’ve only got one shot to get it right.